projectcalico/calico/docs/GettingStarted.md

 By default, profiles are configured so that their members can communicate with one another, but workloads in other profiles cannot reach them.
 B and D are in their own profiles so shouldn't be able to ping anyone else.

+## Streamlining Container Creation

+In addition to the step by step approach above you can have Calico assign IP addresses automatically using `CALICO_IP=auto` and specify the profile at creation time using `CALICO_PROFILE=<profile name>`.
+(The profile will be created autoatically if it does not already exists.)

+On core-01

+    docker run -e CALICO_IP=auto -e CALICO_PROFILE=PROF_A_C_E --name workload-F -tid busybox docker exec workload-A ping -c 4 192.168.1.6

 ## IPv6
 To connect your containers with IPv6, first make sure your Docker hosts each have an IPv6 address assigned.